 - Punitive damages

 Elder abuse is considered a serious criminal offense in New York.
-If you discover your loved one is the victim of any type of nursing home abuse, it is important to file a report with law enforcement and Adult Protective Services (APS).
-While this will initiate a criminal investigation, we encourage you to get in touch with an attorney to seek civil action.
+If you discover your loved one is the victim of any type of abuse, it is important to file a report with law enforcement and Adult Protective Services (APS).

 You can also fill out a Nursing Home Complaint Form with the New York Department of Health.
 They’ll review your submission and let you know how they plan on handling your complaint.
 There’s also a Nursing Home Complaint Hotline you can find on the Department of Health website.

 According to CVP § 214, the legal deadline for filing a personal injury claim is three years from the date that the injury was discovered.
 If you need to file a wrongful death claim, EPT § 5-4.1 states that you need to do so within three years of your loved one’s passing.
-A skilled nursing home abuse attorney will make sure the correct documents are filed before the legal deadline.

 We Offer No-Cost Legal Services for Abuse Victims in New York

+Victims of nursing home abuse deserve respect and we work to ensure their dignity, safety, and peace of mind is restored.
 Our nursing home abuse lawyers in New York believe that everyone deserves the right to hold their loved one’s care providers responsible for neglect and abuse.
-That’s why all our attorneys work for a contingency fee.
-That means they’ll litigate your case for a portion of your total compensation.

-If your loved one sustained injuries or passed away from abuse at their nursing home, a New York nurisng home abuse attorney from our team can help your family seek damages.
-Our lawyers have years of experience holding care providers liable for mistreatment, so you can be confident that they’ll be able to build a successful claim for your loved on
+Our lawyers have years of experience holding care providers liable for mistreatment, so you can be confident that they’ll be able to build a successful claim for your loved one.